Sensu Go release notes

 /etc/sensu/backend.ymlconfiguration file specifies a

 state-dir.
-See the upgrading guide for more information.
+See the upgrade guide for more information.

 - Sensu agents now include